• Blog

 Share

-Father’s Day festivities continue!
-We proudly turn the spotlight on longtime Girls Write Now Board Member and Treasurer, Mustafa Topiwalla and his daughters, Layla and Yazi, woodland explorers turned spirited collegiate women, well on their way to conquer anything to which they put their minds, dog Macey in tow.
+We are thrilled to shine the spotlight on longtime Girls Write Now Board Member and Treasurer, Mustafa Topiwalla and his daughters, Layla and Yazi, woodland explorers turned spirited collegiate women, well on their way to conquer anything to which they put their minds, dog Macey in tow.

 Mustafa, Tell Us About Your Life@GWN